 She saves the user data as a variable:

-Finally, Alice runs a Linux cut command to extract the portion of the user data that is applicable to that instance:
+Finally, Alice uses the cut command to extract the portion of the user data that is applicable to that instance:

 echo $user_data | cut -d"|" -f"$ami_launch_index"replicate-every=5min